cabforum/forum/Bylaws.md

 The historic goal of Forum activities (including development of proposed requirements and guidelines and voting on all matters) has been to seek substantial consensus among Forum Members before proceeding or adopting final work product, and this goal will remain for the future.
 Members shall not use their participation in the Forum either to promote their own products and offerings or to restrict or impede the products and offerings of other Members.

-An antitrust compliance statement shall be read at the start of all Forum Meetings (and on other occasions, as the Chair deems necessary) in substantially the following form:
+An antitrust compliance statement shall be read at the start of all Forum face-to-face Meetings (and on other occasions, as the Chair deems necessary) in substantially the following form:

-“As you know, this meeting includes companies that compete against one another.
+"As you know, this meeting includes companies that compete against one another.
 This meeting is intended to discuss technical standards related to the provision of existing and new types of digital certificates without restricting competition in developing and marketing such certificates.
 This meeting is not intended to share competitively-sensitive information among competitors, and therefore all participants agree not to discuss or exchange information related to:

  1. Pricing policies, pricing formulas, prices or other terms of sale;